bbeat2782/Projects/rating_pred/README.md

 ### Number of movies
 - ![Number of movies](plots/num_of_movies.png)
 - #### Observations
-    1. Data were collected beginning in 2023, June 16th, so 2023 has much fewer movies than years before.
+    1. Data were collected in 2023, June 16th, so 2023 has much fewer movies than years before.
     2. The early and mid-1900s have fewer movies than in recent years.
 This could be an actual difference in movie production or not all films are recorded from the early and mid-1900s.
     3. There are two noticeable declines.
 One starts in 2006.
 Another one starts in 2014.